need further ASSISTANCE?

 Can current Columbia University faculty and staff who are also alumni use this service?

 They may.
-However, they should note that their e-mail address as listed in the University's online directory will change to their e-mail forwarding address.
-Those who prefer to have the directory list their Columbia address should consult the forwarding e-mail section of the AcIS website.
+However, they should note that their e-mail address as listed in the University's Alumni Community will change to their e-mail forwarding address.
+Those who prefer to have the Community list their Columbia address should consult the forwarding e-mail section of the AcIS website.

 How much does the service cost?